SimonDegraeve/res-react-intl/CONTRIBUTING.md

 To create a release and publish it on Opam, first update the `CHANGES.md` file with the last changes and the version that you want to release.
 The, you can run the script `script/release.sh`.
 The script will perform the following actions:

-- Create a tag with the version found in `react-intl-auto-id-ppx.opam`, and push it to your repository.
+- Create a tag with the version found in `res-react-intl.opam`, and push it to your repository.
 - Create the distribution archive.
 - Publish the distribution archive to a Github Release.
 - Update the repository's `gh-pages` branch with the latest documentation.